tanay07021993/5-stage-pipelined-MIPS-processor-using-Verilog-/README.md

-# Single-Cycle-MIPS-Prossesor
+# Multi-Cycle Piplined MIPS Processor
-Single cycle implementation of the MIPS processor using Verilog
+multi-cycle implementation of the MIPS processor using Verilog